spapas/spapas.github.io/content/react-redux-tutorial.rst

 state (as the accumulated value) and each individual action as the value and returning the new state which is the result of applying this action to the state!

-Three extra things to make sure about your redux reducers is that
+Three extra things to make sure about your redux reducers are that:

-- they should have an initial value (with the initial state of the application)
+- they should have an initial value (with the initial state of the application) or know how to handle an undefined initial state
-- they must not not mutate (change) the state object but instead create and return a new one
+- they must not not mutate (change) the state object but instead create and return a new one (not allowing object mutations is a general practice in functional programming but in redux also helps to quickly apply the changes to the components)
-- always return a valid state as a result
+- always return a valid state as a result (or else the application will have invalid state)

 What about react-redux?
 =======================